Salisbury Steak vs Hamburger Steak

 What Salisbury Steak Usually Includes

 Salisbury steak is usually made from ground beef mixed with seasoning and some kind of binder.
-Onion, breadcrumbs, egg, Worcestershire-style seasoning, salt, pepper, and brown gravy are all common.
+Onion, breadcrumbs, egg, Worcestershire sauce, salt, pepper, and brown gravy are all common.
 The binder helps the patty hold together, but it also changes the bite: a good Salisbury steak should be tender enough to cut with a fork without tasting loose or mushy.

 What Hamburger Steak Usually Includes